crystallabs/unibilium.cr/README.md

 ```

 Convenience functions also interpret return values from Unibilium.
 Boolean falses,
-integers less than 0, and strings equal to nil are considered unsupported and
+integers less than 0, and strings equal to nil are considered as capabilities not
-raise a "nil" exception in their standard, non=`?` methods.
+supported in the current terminal and raise a "nil" exception when their standard,
+non-`?` methods are used.

 ## Aliases